krawaller/krawaller.github.io/_source/files/posts/mastertemplate.md

 title: Using master templates with Metalsmith
 author: David
 tags: [metalsmith,handlebars]
-date: 2014-08-18
+date: 2014-08-21
 excerpt: How we used our hack of the metalsmith templates plugin to allow master templates
 type: post
-draft: true
 ---

-### Master stuff
+### Master template

-moo we [hacked metalsmith-templates](https://github.com/segmentio/metalsmith-templates/pull/21/files) to allow master templates.

-### Partials
+Recently I [hacked the metalsmith-templates plugin](https://github.com/segmentio/metalsmith-templates/pull/21/files) to support master templates.
+The idea is that you pass in a `master` option, naming a master template file in the templates directory.
+This template will be applied to all files *after* an eventual file-specific template and/or a default template.

+Thus the `contents` variable in the master template file will contain the full result of the previous template, or the raw file contents if no previous template has been run.
+This enabled us to really clean up our page-specific templates (index, post, author, tag, etc), as they no longer needed to deal with headers and footers and the like.

+### The power of partials

-we have a subdirectory in the `templates` directory named `partials`.
+We have a subdirectory in the `templates` directory named `partials`.
 Any file put here will automatically be added as a Handlebars partial through the following loop:

 ```javascript
 _.each(fs.readdirSync('templates/partials'),function(file){